Compliance

 Export control (security export control)

-In 1988, Mitsui Kinzoku created product export control rules based on the Foreign Exchange and Foreign Trade Act (Foreign Exchange Act), and registered the rules with the Ministry of Economy, Trade and Industry (METI) as its export control compliance program (CP).
+In 1988, Mitsui Kinzoku created product Regulations for Product Export Control based on the Foreign Exchange and Foreign Trade Act (Foreign Exchange Act), and registered the rules with the Ministry of Economy, Trade and Industry (METI) as its export control compliance program (CP).

 We have since formed the Export Screening Committee, chaired by the representative director.
 Reporting to the Committee, those in charge of each area of business planning, technology/engineering, and administration at each business division are assigned to operate the acceptance/rejection assessment and user check programs.